scenerystack/community/docs/reference/api/scenery-phet/TextKeyNode.md

 # TextKeyNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/TextKeyNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/TextKeyNode.ts) for the most up-to-date information.

 ## Overview

 TextKeyNode is a KeyNode with a text icon.
 It has layout, spacing, and defaults for KeyNode that are suited for text.